limmlingg/BusTimeBot/README.md

 Telegram Bot Token: http://telegram.me/BotFather

-bus_time_bot keeps track of your information to for future enhancements/debugging of this bot
+*bus_time_bot keeps track of your information to for future enhancements/debugging of this bot

-We promise to not sell this data to any 3rd party.
+I promise to not sell this data to any 3rd party.*